run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/initial-settings/access-settings/user/register-groups.md

 !!!
 Abstract "NOTE"

-    In the Permissions in Workflows field, you define the actions that the group can perform in the workflows.
+    In the **Permissions on workflows** field, you define the actions that the group can perform in the workflows.

 Related